ncase/nutshell/words/words.md

 [:Nicky Case](#NickyCase) is to blame for this thing.
 This thing is [:open source](#OpenSource), available [on Github](https://github.com/ncase/nutshell).

-**Special Thanks to**: Andy Matuschak, DominoPivot, Mike Cook, NachoBIT for gifting early feedback; [Kaira Imer](https://github.com/spaciecat) for writing code on an previous version; [Amber Thomas](https://twitter.com/ProQuesAsker/status/1440125223685165061) for inspiring the "dots opening & closing" animation; [DOMPurify](https://github.com/cure53/DOMPurify) & [Marked](https://github.com/markedjs/marked) for being two libraries Nutshell uses.
+**Special Thanks to**: Andy Matuschak, DominoPivot, Mike Cook, NachoBIT for gifting early feedback; [Kaira Imer](https://github.com/spaciecat) for writing code on an previous version; [Amber Thomas](https://twitter.com/ProQuesAsker/status/1440125223685165061) for inspiring the "dots opening & closing" animation.

-Nicky <strike>panhandles on the internet</strike> was supported by these kind folks on Patreon:
+Nicky <strike>panhandles on the internet</strike> was supported by these kind folks:

-// iframe
+<iframe src='https://ncase.me/thanks/?credits=1' width='750px' height='400px'></iframe>

-If you'd like to help Nicky keep making free educational stuff & talking about themselves in the third person, dispose of your disposable cash [on their Patreon!](https://www.patreon.com/ncase)
+If you'd like to help Nicky keep making free educational stuff & talking about themselves in the third person, dispose of your disposable cash **[on their Patreon!](https://www.patreon.com/ncase)**

 But seriously, thank you to everyone above.
 I appreciate y'all.

-💖,
+🥜,
 ~ Nicky Case

 ## : Recursion